drclcomputers/Today-CLI/README.md

 - 🔎 Search for events, births, and deaths by date
 - 🗓️ Interactive TUI menu for event type selection
 - 📋 Copy results to clipboard
-- 🌐 Fetches data from Wikipedia
+- 🌐 Fetches data from 'On This Day' API
 - 🖥️ Cross-platform support (Windows, macOS, Linux)
 - 🧩 Modular code structure